 If a damaged spinal disc causes debilitating pain that doesn’t relent with conservative treatments, you may be a candidate for artificial disc replacement surgery.
-Board-certified orthopedic surgeon Miles L. Singer, DO, FACOS, FAOAO, and the team at Specialists in Spine Surgery perform disc replacement procedures at five locations in Livonia, Commerce, Garden City, Farmington Hills, and Dearborn, Michigan.
+Board-certified orthopedic surgeon Miles L. Singer, DO, FACOS, FAOAO, and the team at Specialists in Spine Surgery perform disc replacement procedures at four locations in Livonia, Garden City, Farmington Hills, and Dearborn, Michigan.
 To learn more about artificial disc replacement, call your nearest office or book an appointment online today.

 Your spine is a column of bones (vertebrae).
 Discs are rubbery pads that cushion your spine and allow the vertebrae to rotate and move without grinding together.
 Injuries, medical conditions, and growing older can call cause damage to discs and lead to pain.

 Disc replacement is a type of spine surgery that involves removing a worn or damaged disc and replacing it with an artificial disc.
 These artificial discs are made of metal, sometimes combined with plastic.

 Dr. Singer and the team at Specialists in Spine Surgery take a conservative approach to treatment and always make sure to explore every available nonsurgical option before they consider surgery.

 If you suffer from back pain due to a damaged or worn disc that doesn’t go away with conservative treatments, disc replacement may be right for you.

 Spinal fusion is the traditional, and more commonly used, surgical procedure to treat a worn or degenerated disc.
 However, spinal fusion requires the team at Specialists in Spine Surgery to fuse two or more vertebrae together.
 This relieves pain, but it prevents you from moving your spine normally.